Kaccana-Bhikkhu/kaccana-bhikkhu.github.io/prototype/README.md

 design is ancient (hopefully you aren&rsquo;t using a mobile device!), but it&rsquo;s enough to demonstrate the principle and debug the database.</p>
+<p>As I began to transcribe question and answer sessions during
+Winter Retreat 2023 at Cittaviveka Monastery, I realized that the stories that Ajahn Pasanno tells in the course of answering Dhamma questions are as valuable as the questions themselves.
+The project now includes these as well.</p>
 <p>The principles described below are my best thinking so far.
 They
 are open to revision if Ajahn Pasanno, Ajahn &Ntilde;&#257;&#7751;iko, or the Abhayagiri Sa&#7749;gha object.</p>